zecho/AliceBundle/README.md

 use them there.
 Refer to the [Alice documentation](https://github.com/nelmio/alice/blob/master/README.md) for more information.

+And if you prefer watching, a screencast about using this bundle is also available: https://knpuniversity.com/screencast/alice-fixtures

 ## Installation

 Simply run assuming you have installed composer.phar or composer binary (or add to your `composer.json` and run composer